MOSEK/mosek.rust/doc/source/api.rst

     The weights associated with each term in the weighted sum.
 *Returns:* ``(i,j,num)``
     ``i : i32``
-        Row index of the element at position ``idx``.
+        Row index of the element at position idx.
     ``j : i32``
-        Column index of the element at position ``idx``.
+        Column index of the element at position idx.
     ``num : i64``
         Number of terms in weighted sum that forms the element.

-Obtains information about an element in :math:`\bar{A}`.
-Since :math:`\bar{A}` is a sparse matrix of symmetric matrixes then only the nonzero elements in :math:`\bar{A}` are stored in order to save space.
-Now :math:`\bar{A}` is stored vectorized form i.e. as one long vector.
-This function makes it possible to obtain information such as the row index and the column index of a particular element of the vectorized form of :math:`\bar{A}`.

-Please observe if one element of :math:`\bar{A}` is inputted multiple times then it may be stored several times in vectorized form.
-In that case the element with the highest index is the one that is used.
+Obtains information about an element barA.

 .. index:: get_bara_idx_i_j